 A dental Implant is also fixed in the mouth.
 It can be used as a single implant or in multiples as part of a bridge.
 The cost of an implant is similar to a bridge but without cutting the neighbouring teeth, so can ultimately be the best choice to replace a missing tooth in these situations.

-What types of implants are there and what implants do we use at our Brisbane Dental Practice?
+What types of dental implants are there and what does our Brisbane dentist use?

 There are three main types of dental implants: